 FITTINGS: All FRP fittings shall be uninsulated and shall be compression molded or filament wound.
 All fittings shall be designed to be used with the carrier pipe.
-Fittings shall have a bell with a taper to match a properly tapered spigot end of the pipe.
-The adhesive shall meet the requirements of the operating conditions of the system.
+Fittings may be configured with spigot ends to match pipe and connect with Vee-Tite couplings or have a bell end with a taper to match a properly tapered spigot end, or a flanged end.
+Adhesive where required shall meet the requirements of the operating conditions of the system.
+Fittings shall be un-insulated for encasement in concrete thrust blocks.